Your feedback has been sent to our team.

 —

-Topics vary from year to year.
+Reading and discussion of major satirical works from classical times to the present.
 For more details on this class, please visit the department website at http://www.engl.virginia.edu/courses.

 3.33